Threat Protection

 Occasionally the MX appliance may block a file or URL that is deemed safe by the administrator.
 In that case, you can tell MX to allow the download of the content or web page by allowing the content.

-Allow list URLs
+Allow List URLs

 Find the URL that was blocked in the Event log page and enter it in the Allow list URLs section to allow that URL in the future.
+All values entered into this field will be treated as URLs, including IP addresses.

-Allow list files
+Allow List files

-For files, javascripts, and other objects that are not URLs, the MX appliance assigns a unique ID.
+For files, JavaScript, and other objects that are not URLs, the MX appliance assigns a unique ID.
 You can see the blocked items in the Event log page.
 By entering the ID of the object you want to allow in the Allow list files section you can instruct the appliance to allow the detected signature, even if the URL is different.

 Intrusion Detection and Prevention